louison/foundry/README.md

         spotify.push_to_playlist(tracks, playlist_id)
 ```
 The `event` and `context` parameters are required by Google Cloud and will allow us to update the functions asynchronously.
-Be careful with the name you use to update the playlist, if you mispell it, the playlist might never get updated.
+Be careful with the `if` condition that triggers the playlist update !
+If you mispell it later on, the playlist might never get updated 😱.

 ## 4. Deploy your function
 Create a new `playlist_yourplaylist_deploy.sh` file to handle your function deployment.